Omariko/my-portfolio/README.md

 # Omar Ali Portfolio
-This is my first professional repository on github.
+This Is My Professional Portfolio Repository.
 It uses AWS and React.JS.

-# the technologies used are:

-git, brew github. ssh
+# The Technologies Used Are:

+Brew
+Git and Github
+SSH
+HTML
+Font Awesome
+Google Fonts